 9393 Bellaire Blvd ste c, Houston, TX 77036

-Just a few steps away from Pepper Lunch in the same strip mall is beloved Beard Papa.
+A few steps away from Pepper Lunch in the same strip mall is beloved Beard Papa.
 A famous global chain from Asia, they specialize in cream puffs in a variety of flavors!
 Photographed above is the creme brulee cream puff.

 9393 Bellaire Blvd Suite G, Houston, TX 77036